abhishek-paliwal/2020-LEELA-RECIPES/content/2021-12-01-T013713-sweet-jaggery-wheat-flour-mathri.md

     - "Semolina - 1 tablespoon"

 recipeInstructions:
-  - recipeInstructionsTitle: "For making Sweet Jaggery Flour Mathri"
+  - recipeInstructionsTitle: "For making Sweet Jaggery Wheat Flour Mathri"
     recipeInstructionsList:
     - "In a vessel, dissolve the jaggery in water thoroughly.
 Jaggery should be dissolved well in water, then filter the water of jaggery in another vessel so that no other object or pebbles etc. remain in the jaggery in it."
     - "Now sieve the wheat flour in a vessel and after adding sesame, fennel and semolina, add hot oil and mix all the things well.
 Keep in mind that the oil is hot, so do not mix it by hand, mix it with a spoon."